History of the Slovak language: Loss and vocalization of yers

 The disappearance of weak yers and the change of strong yers is reconstructed by Havlík's law.
 The back yer (ъ) was vocalized as e in the Proto-Slavic basis of Western and Eastern Slovak (pętъkъ → pátek: Friday) and as o in the Central Slovak area (piatok).
 The weak yers did not disappear in one syllable words, but the back yer changed to a, and the front yer, to ä.
 This change occurred already in the 10th century like in other West Slavic languages, contrary to the neighboring East Slavic area.

 Denasalization

 The Proto-Slavic nasal vowels ǫ and ę were denasalized in the 10th century.
 The nasal vowel ǫ was replaced by u and ú, i.e. zǫbъ > zub (a tooth), lǫka > lúka (a meadow) probably through an extinct nasal vowel ų: ǫ > ų > u/ú.
 The denasalization of ę was similar: ę > ą̈ > ä/a̋.
 These forms from the 11th–12th centuries have been preserved in some Slovak dialects until the modern age (Orava, Gemer and Sotak dialects).
 The central Slovak dialects preserved only the short form ä.
-In other dialects, they changed to wide range of monophthongs and diphthongs.
+In other dialects, they changed into many different monophthongs and diphthongs.